poojapk0605/CarPoolEasy/README.md

 ## ⚙️ Deployment Overview

-- MySQL database and app run locally
+- MySQL database and application ran locally
-- Application packaged as a JAR and executed with a local startup script
+- Application was packaged as a runnable JAR and executed manually in the local environment
-- SMTP email verification configured using Google Cloud SMTP (Gmail)
+- SMTP email verification was configured using Gmail SMTP (via Google Cloud)
-- Desktop GUI interface connects with local backend and DB
+- The JavaFX desktop GUI connected to the local backend and MySQL database

 ---